Undergraduate Frequently Asked Questions

 What should I bring to my audition?

-Vocalists: Though we provide an accompanist for the live audition, you must supply your own music for the accompanist.
-Do not send the music in advance; bring it with you when you come to campus.
+Vocalists: Though we provide a pianist for the live audition, you must supply your own music for the pianist.
+Do not send music in advance; bring it with you when you come to campus.
 We recommend making double-sided photocopies of your music and neatly organizing your selections in a three-ring binder.
-Please do not place the music in plastic sleeves, as this causes glare for our pianists.
+Please do not place the music in plastic sleeves, as this causes a glare for our pianists.
 Do not use staples.
 A binder is preferable to large books or scores.

 Should my audition be accompanied?

 All auditions, with the exception of jazz studies and voice auditions, should be unaccompanied.
-The Bienen School provides an accompanist for all in-person voice auditions and a small combo for all in-person jazz studies auditions.
+The Bienen School provides a pianist for all in-person voice auditions and a small combo for all in-person jazz studies auditions.

 May I observe classes, rehearsals, and attend concerts?